 Spread The Word

-If you are offered a place in MLTT II, we believe you’ll make an important contribution to the MLTT community and very much hope you’ll accept.
+If you are offered a place in MLTT 2020, we believe you’ll make an important contribution to the MLTT community and very much hope you’ll accept.
 However, please consider the commitment because unfortunately we will not be able to offer any refunds.
 We may, however, consider a request to nominate a colleague to take your place.